The Pastor’s Most Valuable Player (Exodus 17)

 Moses named the place Massah—”the place of testing”—and Meribah—”the place of arguing”—because the people of Israel argued with Moses and tested the LORD by saying, “Is the LORD going to take care of us or not?”
 (Exodus 17:7)

-and when did the Amalekites attack? at a time of quarreling and contention
+And when did the Amalekites attack? at a time of quarreling and contention?
+It reminds me of when Satan attacked our Lord.

 When the devil had finished all this tempting, he left him until an opportune time.
 (Luke 14:3 NIV)

-godly leaders come under attack, and that’s why they need your prayer
+The evil one knows when to attack leaders.
+Godly leaders come under attack, and that’s why they need your prayer.

 2. Godly leaders are to inspire and to lead the people